kigyui/ledoutfits/ledcatears/README.md

 small clip (not shown) was hot-glued into the mask to take the battery.

-The code is just updated version of the one used for the skirt (will update the github code in the future), with the switch allowing cycling between off, a photo mode (which just slowly changes colours without flashing), and several beat mode animations.
+The code is just updated version of the one used for the skirt (see the code in this repo), with the switch allowing cycling between off, a photo mode (which just slowly changes colours without flashing), and several beat mode animations.